 }

-The difference will be in the use made of the variable.
-And, if the language is typed, in the checks it makes to ensure the types are correct.
+The difference will be in how the variable is used.
+And, if the language is typed, in the check it performs to ensure the types are correct.

 function FuncionDeOrdenASaber(algo)